slingr-stack/http-service/README.md

 });
 ```

-Also a `POST` request can send information like this:
+Also, a `POST` request can send information like this:

 ```js
 var res = app.svc.http.post({